jackyzha0/quartz/content/notes/troubleshooting.md

 ---

 ## Common Pitfalls
+### Can I publish only a subset of my pages?
+Yes!
+Quartz makes selective publishing really easy.
+Heres a guide on [excluding pages from being published](notes/ignore-notes.md).

+### Can I host this myself and not on GitHub Pages?
+Yes!
+All built files can be found under `/public` in the `master` branch.
+More details under [hosting](notes/hosting.md).

 ### Do I need a website already?
 No!
 Setting up Quartz means you set up a site too :)